-With funding from the Arts Council, Caoimhín (with sound engineer, Kieran Lynch) recorded the results, and since then, with the help of Raelach Records and Jack Talty, the many takes I did during those days have now become an album of my solo slow air playing.
+With funding from the Arts Council, Caoimhín (with sound engineer, Kieran Lynch) recorded the results, and since then, with the help of Raelach Records and Jack Talty’s attentive ear, the many takes I did during those days have now become an album of my solo slow air playing.

-I have called it, The Long Note, and I offer it to you in all humility.
+After some changes of mind, I have called it, finally, Farewell to Music, and I offer it to you in all humility.

 Yours in music,